 Like any problem that has a chance of being resolved, we must tackle this crisis at its root.
 That means always having animal companions spayed and neutered and helping others get their animals “fixed,” too.
 An estimated 70 million dogs and cats are homeless in the U.S. at any given time, so preventing more animals from being born into a world that has no place for them is crucial.

-It’s vital to adopt animals from shelters and never buy them from breeders, pet stores, or anywhere else.
+It’s vital that people adopt animals from shelters and never buy them from breeders, pet stores, or anywhere else.
 Breeders bring more animals into the world, killing homeless dogs’ and cats’ chances of finding a loving home.
 Fostering animals, volunteering at local shelters, and donating bedding, food, and toys or encouraging kids to make toys for dogs and cats are other great ways to help.

 What PETA Is Doing to Address the Problem